Imperatorn/undocumented/README.md

 Undocumented translated function declarations from C to D

-Using anything in this repo comes with absolutely no warranty, your home might burn to the ground
+Using anything in this repo comes with absolutely no warranty. \
+Your home might burn to the ground and destabilize society if you use this.